Society

 Consideration for work–life balance

 For labor management, we have introduced an attendance management system to keep tabs on working hours and are building a structure that will enable managers to appropriately manage work by ascertaining day-to-day work status.
 Every month, the Human Resources Department in the Business Administration Division sends an alert email to employees who have worked a certain amount of overtime and their managers in an effort to control long working hours.
-From the fiscal year ending March 31, 2025, most companies in the Daiei Kankyo Group also increased annual holidays by another five days over the increase in the fiscal year ended March 31, 2024, and we are developing workplace environments in which employees find it more comfortable to work.
+In the fiscal year ended March 31, 2025, most companies in the Group also increased annual holidays by another five days over the increase in the fiscal year ended March 31, 2024, creating a workplace environment in which employees find it more comfortable to work.

 Balancing work and childcare